Arvydas Sabonis

-Arvydas Romas Sabonis (/lt/; born 19 December 1964) is a Lithuanian former professional basketball player and businessman.
+Arvydas Romas Sabonis (/lt/; born 19 December 1964) is a Lithuanian former professional basketball player.
 Sabonis won the Euroscar six times and the Mr. Europa Award twice.
 He played in a variety of leagues, including the Spanish ACB League, and spent seven seasons in the National Basketball Association (NBA).
 Playing the center position, Sabonis won a gold medal at the 1988 Summer Olympics, in South Korea, for the Soviet Union, and later earned bronze medals at the 1992 Olympic Games and 1996 Olympic Games representing Lithuania.
 He retired from professional basketball in 2005.
 Sabonis was selected by the Portland Trail Blazers in the first round of the 1986 NBA draft, but he did not play his first NBA game until 1995, at the age of 30.

 On 20 August 2010, Sabonis was inducted into the FIBA Hall of Fame in recognition of his great play in international competition.
 On 4 April 2011, Sabonis was named to the Naismith Memorial Basketball Hall of Fame, and he was inducted on 12 August 2011.
 On 24 October 2011, Sabonis was voted as the next President of the Lithuanian Basketball Federation, replacing Vladas Garastas, who had led the LBF since 1991.
 He resigned from the position on 2 October 2013, but he came back to it on 10 October 2013.

-His son, Domantas Sabonis, plays for the NBA's Sacramento Kings as of 2025.
+His son, Domantas Sabonis, plays for the NBA's Sacramento Kings as of 2026.

 Early life and career

-Born in Kaunas, in the Soviet Union Sabonis began playing basketball at age 13.
+Sabonis was born in Kaunas, then part of the Soviet Union, and began playing basketball at age 13.
 By the time he was 15 years old, he was a member of the Soviet national junior team.

 Sabonis was excused from mandatory service to the Soviet Army, by enrolling at the Lithuanian University of Agriculture, in his hometown.